Hiroshi Mori (writer): Mori as a Manga Artist

-Mori as a researcher
+Mori as a Researcher

 Mori's true career started in 1982 when he became an assistant professor at Mie University.
-He had found interest in conducting research while he had been studying as a graduate student at Nagoya University, and upon completing his master's thesis, he took a job at the newly established Department of Architecture at Mie University.
+He found interest in conducting research while studying as a graduate student at Nagoya University, and upon completing his masters thesis, he took a job at the newly established Department of Architecture at Mie University.
 There, he specialized in rheology (a branch of physics that deals with deformation and flow of matter), and in particular, the studies of viscous-plastics.

 In 1989, Mori became an associate professor at Nagoya University at the age of 31.
 He received a Doctorate of Engineering with a thesis on a numerical method for analyzing the flow of viscous plastic.
 Mori preferred not to become further promoted to professor, stating that he would lose his valuable research time to trivial meetings and other business.
 In March 2005, he resigned his post to become a professional writer.